 The PGY1 Pharmacy Residency Program at UPMC McKeesport, accredited by the American Society of Health System Pharmacists (ASHP), trains pharmacists for a wide variety of practice and educational settings.
 UPMC McKeesport is a community hospital within the UPMC network that has 85 beds for acute care, 27 beds for addiction medicine, 37 beds for behavioral health, and 27 beds for skilled nursing care or rehabilitation services.
 It is a community teaching hospital that offers a diverse patient populationwithan emphasis on the underserved population.
 Other areas of exposure areaddiction medicine and geriatrics.
-In addition, UPMC McKeesport houses family medicine and internal medicine residency programs, which enables close collaboration for resident education and teaching.
+In addition, UPMC McKeesport houses family medicine and internal medicine residency programswhich enables close collaboration for resident education and teaching.

 All residents must be eligible for pharmacist licensure in the Commonwealth of Pennsylvania.
 Applications for Pharmacist License and Intern Registration are available at the PA State Board of Pharmacy Website.

 Additionally, effective January 1, 2015, all persons applying for issuance of an initial license will be required to complete 3 hours of DHS-approved training in child abuse recognition and reporting requirements as a condition of licensure.
-Approved Child Abuse Recognition and Reporting continuing education providers are available.
+Approved Child Abuse Recognition and Reporting trainings are availableonline.

-Eligible candidates will be graduating or have graduated from an accredited school of pharmacy and must submit the standard application requirements via PhORCAS by FThursday January 10, 2019.
+Eligible candidates will be graduating or have graduated from an accredited school of pharmacy and must submit the standard application requirements via PhORCAS by December 31st, 2019.
 An on-site interview is required.

-For more information about the UPMC McKeesport PGY1 Pharmacy Residency Program, please contact Nicole D’Antonio, PharmD, BCPS: (412) 664-2288 or firstname.lastname@example.org
+For more information about the UPMC McKeesport PGY1 Pharmacy Residency Program, please contact Nicole Likar, PharmD, BCPS: (412) 664-2288 or email@example.com

 This residency site agrees that no person at this site will solicit, accept, or use any ranking related information from any residency candidate.

-PGY1 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy resident training.
+PGY1 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, as well as provide eligibility for board certification and/or postgraduate year two (PGY2) pharmacy resident training.

 Duration: 12 months